mathspp/mathspp/pages/02.blog/04.pydonts/sequence-indexing/item.en.md

 'Hey there Mary'
 ```

-Something you might consider and that adds a little clarity
+Something you might consider and that adds a bit of clarity
 to your code is unpacking the `names` before you reach the `if`
 statement: